RadPa/Chromatin-accessibility-of-hybrids-of-D.-albomicans-and-D.-nasuta/pre-analysis/blacklist/readme.md

 git clone --recurse-submodules https://github.com/Boyle-Lab/Blacklist.git\
 check the **blacklist.sh** for the script

-./Blacklist chr1 > chr1.bed

-After installation keep the input (unfiltered bam) and mappability folder in the same directory and the executable file Blacklist should be in the vicinity
+After installation keep the input (unfiltered bam) and mappability folder executable Blacklist in the same folder

 Once the blacklist.bed was created for each chromosome, cat them and the Blacklist of the geome is ready